 To make sure you’re entirely in the clear with your business name, visit the United States Patent and Trademark Office website to see whether your business name or logo is federally trademarked.
 Trademarks can also happen at the state level.
 To find out if your desired business name is already trademarked and/or apply for a trademark of your own, go to the Idaho Secretary of State website page for trademarks.

 Step 2: Appoint a registered agent in Idaho

 The state of Idaho requires that an LLC have a registered agent for service of process, meaning your LLC must have an entity that agrees to physically accept any legal papers on your company’s behalf should it be sued.

-It’s a lot to stay on top of, so it is always a good option to look toward hiring an outside registered agent service.
+It’s always a good option to look toward hiring an outside registered agent service like ours.
 Some benefits of a registered agent service include:

-Expedited service is available for an additional $40, and same-day service is available for an additional $100.
-Paper forms are mailed to the Office of the Secretary of State and must include payment in the form of a check made to the Idaho Secretary of State.
+Paper forms are mailed to the Office of the Secretary of State and must include payment in the form of a check made out to the Idaho Secretary of State.

 For those who choose to mail their Certificate of Organization, send all paperwork to: